opencats/OpenCATS_Documentation/docs/Install-SharedHosting.rst

 * When the upload is finished, click the ``Go Back to public _html``

-* Scroll down to the ``opencats-0.9.4-full.zip`` we just uploaded and click it once to highlight it.
+* Scroll down to the ``opencats-0.9.4-3.zip`` we just uploaded and click it once to highlight it.

-* Click on ``Extract`` at the top to extract the OpenCATS files from the Tar file.
+* Click on ``Extract`` at the top to extract the OpenCATS files from the Zip file.

 .. image:: ../docs/_static/extract.png